Another Word For GOOD

 great

-Adjective : Having much size; large.
+Adjective : Taking much space; large.

 Adjective : (of an abstract noun) Much, more than usual.

-Adjective : (informal, Britain) Intensifying a word or expression, used in mild oaths.
+Adjective : (informal, British) Intensifying a word or expression, used in mild oaths.

 close

-Adjective : At a little distance; near.
+Adjective : At little distance; near in space or time.

 upright

-Adjective : Vertical; erect
+Adjective : Vertical; erect.

 Adjective : In its proper orientation; not overturned.